 “And what are these, plugged in?”

-And so…so far…they’d had a meal together, that he’d paid for.
+So far they’d had a meal together, that he had paid for.
 If she were good at strangers, she’d have got out of him whatever it was he wanted to say, why he cared about an old professor’s relative.
-Being shy, Petra fell into these traps, where it took some boldness, backtracking to the point.
-He was making to go out the studio door, leading her on her own tour.
+Being shy, Petra fell into these traps, where it took some boldness backtracking to the point.
+He was going out the studio door, leading her on her own tour.

 He hovered a hand, and looked back at her.